 k) Special Needs Care

-to an additional charge and to the availability of a suitable staff member and must be requested at the time of booking the holiday.
+We will always try to provide one-to-one care for children with special needs if requested.
+This is subject to an additional charge and to the availability of a suitable staff member and must be requested at the time of booking the holiday.

 l) Children’s Clothing

 In booking children into Esprit infant care or Snow Club, you accept that activities such as arts & crafts, face-painting, outdoor play and others incur an unavoidable risk that children may get paint, glue or other soiling or damage to their clothes.
 We source our play materials from reputable suppliers and use paints etc. advertised as ‘washable’, but cannot guarantee that all marks can always be removed, and therefore do not accept liability for such instances.